Chinese Business Visa for Indian Citizens: Complete Guide 2026

 Challenge 2: Proving Legitimate Business Purpose

 The Problem: First-time M-visa applicants without established China trade history face additional scrutiny.
+Without previous M-visa history or documented business relationships, consular officers may question the legitimacy of the business purpose.

 The Solution: Build a compelling business narrative through supplementary documentation:

-- Industry certifications demonstrating professional expertise
+- Industry certifications or professional credentials demonstrating expertise in your field

-- Company profile brochure or website printouts showing operational scale
+- Company profile brochure or website printouts showing operational scale and business activities

 Challenge 3: Processing Delays During Peak Seasons